dveeden/demoblog/README.md

 | /api/comments/:postid | GET | Get comments for post |
 | /api/comments/:postid | POST | Store comment for post |

+# Development

+The `./demoblog` binary holds both the backend code for the HTTP API and the files for the frontend.
+Just running this binary is sufficient for normal operation.
+However you can run `npm run dev` in the `ui` directory to get development environment with automatic reloading based on [Vite](https://vitejs.dev/).
 # TODO

 - General